oroinc/documentation/admin_guide/user_management/user_management_users_actions.rst

 .. important::
    If you do not see icons and buttons that allow making Hangouts calls, make sure that the Hangouts functionality is enabled for the organization.
 See :ref:`Google Integration Settings <admin-configuration-integrations-google>` for more information.

-For more information about calls, see the `Calls <../../user-guide/activities/activities-log-call>`__ guide.
+For more information about calls, see the :ref:`Calls <doc-activities-calls>` guide.